-- 10 A person who is not vaccinated or exempt and residing in the lockout area must not leave the premises where the person resides except for the following reasons: - (a) to receive medical treatment, including testing or vaccination related to COVID-19; - (b) if the person is an essential worker and the person is unable to attend to the person's essential functions from the premises where the person resides - to attend the person's workplace or any locations required in the course of employment; - (c) if the person is not an essential worker a single visit to retrieve a computer or work materials from the person's workplace in order to work from the premises where the person resides; - (d) to obtain goods or services from an essential worker or from an essential business, activity or service; - (e) to engage in outdoor exercise under the following conditions: - (i) no more than one hour in total per day; and - (ii) within 5 km of the premises where the person ordinarily resides, but not outside the lockout area; and - (iii) in the company of no one other than the following: - (A) if the person resides alone one other person; - (B) if the person does not reside alone one or more of the other persons residing at the same premises; - (f) to provide care or support to a family member or another person in the lockout area who is unable to care for themselves due to health, age or disability;
+- A person who is not vaccinated or exempt and residing in the lockout area must not leave the premises where the person resides except for the following reasons: - (a) to receive medical treatment, including testing or vaccination related to COVID-19; - (b) if the person is an essential worker and the person is unable to attend to the person's essential functions from the premises where the person resides - to attend the person's workplace or any locations required in the course of employment; - (c) if the person is not an essential worker a single visit to retrieve a computer or work materials from the person's workplace in order to work from the premises where the person resides; - (d) to obtain goods or services from an essential worker or from an essential business, activity or service; - (e) to engage in outdoor exercise under the following conditions: - (i) no more than one hour in total per day; and - (ii) within 5 km of the premises where the person ordinarily resides, but not outside the lockout area; and - (iii) in the company of no one other than the following: - (A) if the person resides alone one other person; - (B) if the person does not reside alone one or more of the other persons residing at the same premises; - (f) to provide care or support to a family member or another person in the lockout area who is unable to care for themselves due to health, age or disability; - (g) to provide care to an animal that is unattended; - (h) to drop off or pick up a child for child care in the lockout area;

-- (g) to provide care to an animal that is unattended; - (h) to drop off or pick up a child for child care in the lockout area; - (i) in an emergency; - (j) to escape a risk of harm, including harm relating to family violence; - (k) to remove or escape a hazard, including a dangerous or diseased animal; - (I) for purposes relating to the administration of justice, including attending: - (i) a police station; or - a court or other premises for a purpose relating to the justice or law enforcement system; - (m) if otherwise required or authorised by a law of the Territory or a law of the Commonwealth; - (n) to attend a funeral with no more than 9 other attendees in total, not including persons providing the funeral services; - (o) if the premises in which the person resides is in an area where there is no waste collection for the premises - to travel directly to deposit waste at a waste management facility; - (p) if the person is the parent or guardian of a child to take the child to another parent or guardian of the child at a separate premises, whether or not there is a formal arrangement in place in relation to the custody of the child. - 11 If a person who is not vaccinated or exempt resides in more than one place, the premises where the person resided when the lockout commenced are the premises where the person must remain for the duration of these Directions, unless the person is a child to whom direction 10(p) applies. - 12 If person who is not vaccinated or exempt resides in commercial visitor accommodation:
+OFFICE OF THE PARLIAMENTARY COUNSEL Settled: 16/01/2022 1:28 PM

+(i) in an emergency;

+(j) to escape a risk of harm, including harm relating to family violence;

+(k) to remove or escape a hazard, including a dangerous or diseased animal;

+(I) for purposes relating to the administration of justice, including attending:

+(i) a police station; or

+(ii) a court or other premises for a purpose relating to the justice or law enforcement system;

+(m) if otherwise required or authorised by a law of the Territory or a law of the Commonwealth;

+(n) to attend a funeral with no more than 9 other attendees in total, not including persons providing the funeral services;

+(o) if the premises in which the person resides is in an area where there is no waste collection for the premises - to travel directly to deposit waste at a waste management facility;

+(p) if the person is the parent or guardian of a child - to take the child to another parent or guardian of the child at a separate premises, whether or not there is a formal arrangement in place in relation to the custody of the child;

+(q) to exit the Territory.

+Note for direction 9(q)

+My COVID-19 Directions (No. 136) 2021 apply in relation to a person who wishes to exit a lockdown area or lockout area to leave the Territory.

+10 If a person who is not vaccinated or exempt resides in more than one place, the premises where the person resided when the lockout commenced are the premises where the person must remain for the duration of these Directions, unless the person is a child to whom direction 9(p) applies.